stobermrdamn/CMPG323-Project2-26906880/README.md

 # CMPG323-Project2-26906880

-This project is a CRUD RESTful API
+This project is a CRUD RESTful API Project